Jonas1312/knowledge-base/base/science-tech-maths/machine-learning/algorithms/neural-nets/transformers/transformers.md

 The solution is to have several different instances of attention, or heads running at once.
 This lets the the transformer consider several previous words simultaneously when predicting the next.
 It brings back the power we had before we pulled the softmax into the picture.

+Each transformer block has h=8h=8 contextualized representations.
+Intuitively, you can think of it as the multiple feature maps of a convolution layer that capture different features from the image.

 <img src="multi-head-attention.png" width="300">

 We perform the self-attention operation multiple times $h$ independently, in parallel, called **heads**.